-Sailor Bob Adamson, born in Melbourne in 1928, came to Nisargadatta Maharaj in Bombay in 1976 after years of seeking through other Indian teachers.
+Sailor Bob Adamson, born in 1928, came to Nisargadatta Maharaj in Bombay in 1976 after years of seeking through other Indian teachers, including a long period with Swami Muktananda.
 He was with Nisargadatta for several months across two visits and left with the instruction to go home and share what had been understood.
-He has done that, in a quiet way, ever since.
-His Melbourne living room has been a destination for an international circle of seekers for over forty years.
+He did that, in a quiet way, for the rest of his life.
+His Melbourne living room was a destination for an international circle of seekers for nearly fifty years, until his death in February 2025 at the age of ninety-six.
+Several of the better-known teachers in this stream, John Wheeler among them, trace their own resolution to afternoons in that room, and the weekly meetings continue with the people he left to carry them.

 His teaching is the Nisargadatta teaching pared back further.
 The pointing is to what is, before the thought.
 Awareness is not a thing one possesses, it is what one is, and the apparent person is a movement of conditioned thought arising in awareness like clouds in a clear sky.
 The notion I am the body is a mistake of identification, not a fact.
 He returns again and again to the same plain question: what’s wrong with right now, unless you think about it?